zuo/unittest_expander/docs/reference.rst

    collection's *item*.
 It represents :ref:`a single combination of test parameter values <param-basics>`.

-   The public interface of a :class:`param` includes the following
+   Its public interface includes the following methods:
-   methods:

    .. method:: context(context_manager_factory, \
                        *its_args, **its_kwargs, \